Justification of Red List category

 Conservation Actions Proposed

-No conservation measures are currently needed for this species.
+No conservation measures are currently proposed for this species.

 Text account compilers